Filipino and eco-friendly brands

 Zero Basics facial wash and essential oilsLavender-mint facial wash and Lavender essential oil.

-Filipino and eco-friendly brands one liter bottles1-liter refillable bottles.
+eco-friendly products in the Philippines Zero Basics one liter bottles1-liter refillable bottles.

 Aside from that, every bottle of facial toner, deodorant, hand sanitizer, and insect repellent is refillable.
 Zero Basics also have an option of getting their products in generous one-liter-sized bottles.
 You can give your bottles back for a discount too.